Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding

-In the training data, we construct a credit risk score that predicts 5 month default risk among funded applications $\p(Y_i^* = 1 \mid D_i = 1, X_i = x)$ using a random forest.
-In the evaluation data, we analyze this benchmark credit risk score's mean square error and ROC curve, following recent empirical analyses of credit risk scores in mortgage lending in \cite{BlattnerNelson(21), FusterEtAl(22)predictably}.
-We specify nonparametric outcome bounds, which restrict that the unobserved default rate among unfunded applications cannot be too different than the observed 5 month default rate among funded applicants conditional on covariates.
-We evaluate the benchmark credit risk score as we vary the choice of $\overline{\Gamma}$, fixing $\underline{\Gamma} = 1$ throughout.
+On the training data, we construct a benchmark score predicting 5-month default risk among funded applications using random forests.
+On the evaluation data, we analyze mean square error and ROC curves, following recent mortgage lending studies \citep[][]{BlattnerNelson(21), FusterEtAl(22)predictably}.
+Using observed outcome bounds with $\underline{\Gamma} = 1$, we assess how the benchmark's estimated performance varies as we increase $\overline{\Gamma}$, allowing unfunded applicants to have progressively higher default rates than funded applicants with similar characteristics.